rinvex/laravel-attributes/README.md

 #### Attribute

 The attribute act as the "column" we would like to add to an entity.
-An attribute gets a name such as `price`, `cities` or `colors` to get identified and will be attached to an entity.
+An attribute gets a title such as `price`, `cities` or `colors` to get identified and will be attached to an entity.
 It will also play very closely with a data type instance which will cast or format its value when writing or reading from database.

 This attribute will also be responsible of defining some default behaviour like data validation or default values.